samtron1412/docs/misc/common-term.md

     + The condition: "Is the prisoner guilty?" is true (yes, the prisoner is guilty).
 But the test (a court of law) failed to realize this, and wrongly decided the prisoner was not guilty.

+# Information science

+Information science is an interdisciplinary field primarily concerned with the analysis, collection, classification, manipulation, storage, retrieval, movement, dissemination, and protection of information.

+Practitioners study application and usage of knowledge in organizations along with the interaction between people, organizations and any existing information systems with the aim of creating, replacing, improving, or understanding information systems.

+# Information technology